 2016 – This second phase of the QES program is generously funded by the International Development Research Council (IDRC) and the Social Sciences and Humanities Research Countil (SSHRC), and extends the QES program beyond the Commonwealth to provide a unique two-way exchange: doctoral, post-doctoral and early career researchers in low- and middle-income countries have greater access to the advanced education, training, and mentorship that are vital to cutting-edge innovation.
 Canadian researchers, meanwhile, gain more exposure to the international experience they need to become leaders in globally competitive work environments.

-2017 – The most recent phase of the QES program will support undergraduate and graduate students as they enrich their academic, professional and cross-cultural skills while contributing to global projects led by participating Canadian universities.
+2017 – The third phase of the QES program supports undergraduate and graduate students as they enrich their academic, professional and cross-cultural skills while contributing to global projects led by participating Canadian universities.

 QES impact over the course of three program cycles:

 - $80 million raised to support scholarships